inspec/inspec-habitat/docs/resources/habitat_service.md

 ### dependency_names

 Array of Strings.
-A list of the packages that this service depends on, in the form `dep_origin/dep_name`.
+A list of the packages that this service depends on, in the form of `dep_origin/dep_name`.
 This property does not contain version information; see `dependency_ids` for that.

 Requires API connection; not available via CLI.